gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 # Conclusion

-Congratulations, you've bridged your first funds using the **Creditcoin Decentralized oracle!** This is only a simple example of the cross chain functionality made possible by the Creditcoin, keep on reading to find out more about how to leverage this new technology!
+Congratulations, you've bridged your first funds using the **Creditcoin Decentralized oracle!** This is only a simple example of the cross chain functionality made possible by Creditcoin, keep on reading to find more ways in which you can leverage decentralized cross-chain proofs of state!

-In the next tutorial we will be looking at add an additional piece in the puzzle of decentralized bridging, self hosted smart contracts!
+In the next tutorial we will be looking at the next piece in the puzzle of decentralized bridging: self-hosted smart contracts!
 In a production environment, the Creditcoin oracle will almost always be used by teams of DApp builders who will handle data provisioning on behalf of their end users.
 Such teams will want to define and deploy their own contracts as shown in the [custom contract bridging] tutorial.

 [enable flakes]: https://nixos.wiki/wiki/flakes#Enable_flakes_temporarily
 [yarn]: https://yarnpkg.com/getting-started/install